Cancellations & Changes to my Trips

 What happens if we (YellowWood) cancel your trip?

+We will be constantly monitoring the situation in your destination country, but will formally make a decision on running an itinerary 30 days before your departure, at the latest.
 If we are forced to cancel your trip as it is not either viable (if the FCDO advise against all but essential travel), or if we cannot manage your health and safety on a particular itinerary, or because we do not have the numbers to reach our minimum, then we will ask you to select one of the following options, which may already be familiar to you:

 - Move your booking monies to a new adventure in 2021 or 2022 (dates are published on our website, or we may be able to schedule a date to suit you).
 Your monies are fully protected by the Travel Trust Association.